 Learn more about the About page and its functions, including updating the Rocket appliance and setting automatic maintenance here.

 The Features page has information on your Rocket’s software and network configuration, a list of checkboxes to enable Rocket Roles, and shortcuts to the Licensing and Battery pages.
-This page is similar to the Server Roles page as well as the Licensing page in the Rocket 2 interface.
+This page is similar to the Server Roles page in the Rocket 2 interface.
 You can edit the Rocket’s server roles and IP address in the right-hand interface.
-Clicking on Licensing, which is highlighted in red in the following image, will take you to the licensing page where you will be able to view and update your software licenses.

 Learn more about the Features page here.